DHS5/SOFAtoUNITY/README.md

 The objects with several sub-objects must have a single animation which animate the whole object and not only a single sub-object.
 The perfect usecase is a .blend file with a 'Scene' animation that was baked in Blender and contains the animation of all the sub-objects.

+## Help

+Of course, a help window is present at runtime for the shortcuts etc...
+If you encounter any bugs or have a hard time getting the result you wanted, add an issue on this GitHub project, I'll see what I can do.